Update for 2018: How to Stain a Wood Fence

 Once the wooden fence has been cleaned it should be rinsed with fresh water.
 While the wood is still wet, apply a wood brightener according to the directions.
 This will neutralize the harsh cleaners that were used and help the new stain penetrate better.
 After coating the wood fence with a brightener it can then be rinsed once more with fresh water before being allowed to dry for several days.

-Once the wood fence has dried it is time to apply stain.
+Once the wood fence has dried it is time to apply the stain.
 Staining a wood fence can be tedious work but using the right application tools can help.
 To apply a wood fence stain use a brush, roller, stain pad, or sprayer.
 The garden type sprayers can work well as well as an airless sprayer.
 It is important not to over apply any type of wood stain.
 Doing so can jeopardize the performance of the stain.
 In this case, more is not always better.
 Apply stain until the wood will not absorb anymore then wipe away or back brush the excess.
 To eliminate lap marks try staining one board at a time from end to end before moving to the next one.

-Always protect areas and surfaces that you do not want to get stain on especially if you are using a sprayer.
+Always protect areas and surfaces that you do not want to get the stain on especially if you are using a sprayer.
 Cover any nearby windows, concrete surfaces, and so on to protect from spills or overspray.
 In general terms, a wood fence stain will last several years before needing maintenance.
-Once it does need some attention, a light wash and recoat is all that will be needed.
+Once it does need some attention, a light wash and recoat are all that will be needed.

 Any Questions on this Topic?
 Please Ask Below!